Students Rights and Responsibilities Guidance for Parents of Students with Disabilities

 - Contacting the FCPS Office of Intervention and Prevention Services.

-When the behavior is interfering with your child’s learning or that of others, you or the teacher may ask to schedule an IEP meeting.
+When the behavior is interfering with your child’s learning or that of others, or your child has been suspended repeatedly, you or the teacher may ask to schedule an IEP meeting.
 A school psychologist or behavior intervention teacher may also be asked to participate.
 The IEP team will discuss the behavior and, working with you, may decide:

 - To add goals and services specifically to address the behavior, or

 - To do a special evaluation called a functional behavior assessment (FBA) and develop a behavior intervention plan (BIP)

 - FBA: Observations are used to determine when the behavior happens, what else is going on in the room or with other children or adults when it happens, and what seems to increase the chance that it will happen again.